zhumeisongsong/blog/daily/nextjs-router-push-in-mobile.md

-About nextjs
+# Router Push of Next.js

-router.push will add a history event you only push query params in cellphone browser.
+In cellphone browser, `router.push` will add a route history if you only push query params.
+It means back step +1.